QMENTA/qmenta-sdk-tool-tutorial/README.md

 As a case study, the tutorial goes partially over the [ANTs Tutorial](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/10minTutorial.ipynb) implementation.
 The implementation will allow the user to select which processing steps to perform and also select a variety of parameters for segmenting the images.
+If you want to start this tool example, please follow the instructions for ANTsPy on their official documentation website first: [antspyx library]: https://github.com/antsx/antspy/blob/master/tutorials/Installation.md

 ### Pyradiomics example